 Food Banks or Basic Income

-The Church needs to embrace the idea of Basic Income unless it is going to become increasingly complicit with an unjust social and economic system.
+The Church needs to embrace Basic Income or be complicit with social injustice.

 They use lies and vicious rhetoric, while dreaming up more schemes to defraud the poor; while all the time the poor just cry out for justice.